Aaron Carter: 2014–2022: The Music Never Stopped, LØVË and posthumous releases

+On April 5, 2024, a new posthumous release was announced.
+Entitled "Recovery", it was released on May 24.

 Personal life

 Relationships

 As a teenager, Carter dated several high-profile celebrities, including Hilary Duff and Lindsay Lohan.
 On September 17, 2006, at age 18, Carter became engaged to former beauty queen and Playboy model Kari Ann Peniche; he proposed to her on stage while performing at the Palms Casino Resort in Las Vegas.
 Carter broke off the engagement after six days, saying his decision to propose was impulsive.
 He began dating Madison Parker in 2016; they broke up in August 2017.

-Carter came out as bisexual on August 5, 2017, through Twitter, and later that year on December 18, he made a guest appearance on the podcast LGBTQ&A to discuss both his career and sexuality.
-He reaffirmed his bisexuality publicly on at least one other occasion, but said all his past relationships were with women.
+Carter came out as bisexual in August 2017 through Twitter, and in December he made a guest appearance on the podcast LGBTQ&A to discuss both his career and sexuality.
+He reaffirmed his bisexuality publicly on at least one other occasion, but he said all his past relationships were with women.

 Carter had a son who was born November 22, 2021, with then-fiancée Melanie Martin.

 Finances

-According to the California Child Actor's Bill, Carter's parents were supposed to have put 15% of his earnings into a Coogan Account.
-Per Carter, "I got, like, $2 million when I turned 18 years old.
-I should have had at least $20 million in my account."
-After he turned 18 in 2005, Carter learned that he owed $4 million in tax liens.
 On November 22, 2013, Carter filed a bankruptcy petition to shed more than $3.5 million in debt, mostly taxes owed from the money made at the height of his popularity when he was a minor.
 The petition states that Carter owed the Internal Revenue Service $1.3 million in back taxes from his income in 2003.
-Carter claimed that his earnings had helped his parents to purchase 15 houses and 30 cars; however, he did not get any portion of profits when his parents sold the properties.
-He also claimed that his father shot a .44 Magnum near his ear, which caused him to go 70% deaf in one ear, in order to coerce him into signing a $256,000 check.
 Carter settled all of his tax debt in 2014.

-In February 2019, Carter purchased a home in Lancaster, California.

 In March 2020, Carter set up an OnlyFans account, which is popular in the adult entertainment industry, to make money.
 Carter began charging $50 to $100 per nude photo, or $26 a month.
-PinkNews stated "the prices are steep and the content is bizarre", while Queerty stated "The reviews of Aaron Carter's OnlyFans page are in and they're not good."
+PinkNews stated "the prices are steep and the content is bizarre", while Queerty stated: "The reviews of Aaron Carter's OnlyFans page are in and they're not good."